goetz-markgraf/gamma-library/README.md

 ## Introduction

 `gamma-library` is a parser and interpreter for the `gamma` programming language.
-It is a functional programming language that borrows heavyly from two sources:
+It is a functional programming language that borrows heavily from two sources:

-- lisp – for the idea of the evaluation loop and the basic inner workings
+- Lisp – for the idea of the evaluation loop and the basic inner workings
 - ML – for the idea for the syntax of the language

-The idea is to create a language that combines the simplicity of the inner workings of lips with the easy to write and read syntax of ML-based languages.
+The idea is to create a language that combines the simplicity of the inner workings of Lisp with the easy to write and read syntax of ML-based languages.

 ## Learn Gamma